eosnewyork/eos-transit/packages/eos-transit/README.md

 // wallet.connected === true

+// If we're dealing with a device that has multiple keys (eg. Ledger Nano S), then we'll need to discover which keys / accounts are available on the device.
+This will return an object containing an array of accounts ... you'll need the user to select which account he want to use if this is the case. let discoveryData = await wallet.discover();

+// If we have more than one account the user can select from we'll need to prompt the user.
+// Note that the Login function is called with the specific account details when multiple accounts are available. if (discoveryData.keyToAccountMap.length > 0) {

+  // If discover returned multiple acconts then you'll need to promot the user to select which account he'd like to use.
+  // accountName, authorization, keyIndex, key are taken from the  discoveryData object.
+See the example of this object further down on this page.

+  wallet.login(accountName, authorization, keyIndex, key)

+} else {

   // Now that we are connected, lets authenticate (in case of a Scatter app,
   // it does it right after connection, so this is more for the state tracking
   // and for WAL to fetch the EOS account data for us) await wallet.login();

+}

 // wallet.authenticated === true
 // wallet.auth === { accountName: 'some_user', permission: 'active', publicKey: '...' }